Kriegel/BeautyOfPower/README.md

 Format-BopLCurly -LCurlyOnNewLine |
 # expanding Alias
 Format-BopExpandCommandAlias -CaseSensitiv -IncludeAll |
+# Functions to process Command parameters
+# Command Parameter casing
+Format-BopCasingParameter | # alternativly use : Format-BopParameter -Format 'Casing'
+#
+# Parameter Formatting and Adding
+#
+# Shortened Command Parameter expanding
+Format-BopExpandParameterShort | # alternativly use : Format-BopParameter -Format 'ExpandShort'
+# Convert Command Parameter Alias to real Parameter Name
+Format-BopExpandParameterAlias  | # alternativly use : Format-BopParameter -Format 'ExpandAlias'
+# alternativly to the single functions, you can use : Format-BopParameter -Format 'All'
+#
+# Add ParameterName to Positional Parameter
+# (convert Positional Parameters to Named Parameters)
+Format-BopAddParameterName |
+#
 ForEach-Object {

     # Writing the processed Tokens one after the other to the output file and add spaces between the Tokens